YogeshwarSingh10/Robotics_Bitmask/README_Jazzy.md

 ```

 ## Launching the Simulation
 Use the following command to launch the robot in the Dynamic Warehouse.
+(Only the warehouse map is a dynamic one.)
 ```
 ros2 launch turtlebot4_gz_bringup turtlebot4_gz.launch.py
 ```